alphalemon/alphalemon-docs/add-custom-block-advanced-part-1.rst

 add a controller and a route to handle the implemented actions, add an App-Block's extra asset to AlphaLemon CMS, override the default action to save the block's content

+.. class:: fork-and-edit

+Found a typo ?
+Something is wrong in this documentation ? `Just fork and edit it !`_

+.. _`Just fork and edit it !`: https://github.com/alphalemon/alphalemon-docs
 .. _`Add a new App-Block`: http://www.alphalemon.com/add-a-new-block-app-to-alphalemon-cms